-VYS begins its season with a two-day mini-camp at the Elley-Long Music Center in August.
-The mini-camp runs 9am to 3pm both days and serves as a kick-off to the VYS season.
-The mini-camp includes rehearsal time as well as recreational activities that helps everyone to get to know each other.
+VYS begins its season with a two-day camp at the Elley-Long Music Center in August.
+Camp runs 9am to 3pm both days and serves as a kick-off to the VYS season.
+Camp includes rehearsal time as well as recreational activities that helps everyone to get to know each other.
 All VYS students are expected to attend this camp.
 Missing both days is counted as one absence; missing one day is counted as a half absence.